-In this episode, Brynne and Bill are with Jennifer Gitomer Chief Executive Officer and Founder at Sales in a New York Minute.
-Jen helps salespeople, sales managers, sales leaders, and sales organizations improve their sales programs.
+In this episode, the Social Sales Link team are joined by Jennifer Gitomer, founder and CEO of Sales in a New York Minute.
+Jen helps sales professionals and organizations improve their sales programs.
 Listen as she shares her tips and strategies on this podcast!

 Jennifer Gitomer 0:00